HR Compliance: Everything You Need to Know

 - Legal requirements

 HR talent has to be well-versed in requirements that can affect a business at any time, such as regulatory and legal requirements, as well as employment law.
-Because these laws and requirements constantly change, the HR function must stay up to date on the current available information.
+Because these laws and requirements constantly change, the HR staff must stay up to date on the current available information.

 Another important function is to create and regularly update the employee handbook.
 This handbook is one of a company's most important documents.
 It should be considered a communications tool that clearly states the policies and rules of the organization as well as how business is to be conducted.
-Before distributing the handbook, it's best practice to get a review by a legal counsel.
+Before distributing the handbook, it's best practice to get a review by legal counsel.
 Whenever new policies or procedures are introduced, another review should be conducted.

 - The design and implementation of a communications strategy that promotes compliance throughout the entire organization.